ThisisRDSharma/Siddu-/README.md

 Compliance with financial regulations requiring continuous transaction monitoring and prompt reporting of suspicious activity.
 Adherence to AML and KYC standards mandated by banking regulatory authorities.

+In the production environment, the bank uses Zelle for digital payments, integrated within its mobile and online banking platforms.
+FIS, which owns both Zelle and IBM Safer Payments, manages the entire fraud detection process.
+When a Zelle transaction is initiated, transaction data is automatically collected from the digital banking channels.
+IBM Safer Payments then screens this data in real time using a rule-based fraud monitoring system.
+This managed solution ensures that every transaction is checked for suspicious activity before it is processed, with alerts generated if any risk is detected.